 You may be interested in a service from the Schoenberg Institute for Manuscript Studies in the Kislak Center for Special Collections, Rare Books and Manuscripts, University of Pennsylvania Libraries.
-Beginning in Spring 2016, we are offering Virtual Classroom Visits, featuring manuscripts and early printed books from our collections, and knowledgable curators to introduce the items.
+In Spring 2016 we began offering Virtual Classroom Visits, featuring manuscripts and early printed books from our collections, and knowledgable curators to introduce the items.

 What is a Virtual Classroom Visit?

 During a Virtual Classroom Visit, a curator at Penn will display and interact with books from our collection, while you and your class watches and asks questions via a video feed.
 We have a camera installed in the ceiling of our lab.
 The camera has a USB connection that makes it possible to connect it to a laptop and share the camera view via Skype or Google Hangout.
 You would need to have a computer with Skype or Google Hangout installed, and an account on either of those programs.
 You would also need a large monitor or projector.
 You wouldn’t need a camera on your end.

 What kind of books might I show my class?